Things home insurance will cover – and things it won’t

 Pest infestations

-Pests, such as rats and mice, can damage your property as well as being a health hazard.
+Pests, such as rats and mice, could damage your property and pose a health hazard.
 Most home insurance policies don’t cover damage by pests, though.
-But you could get a payout for their removal if you have home emergency cover – this is optional insurance you can add to your policy for an additional cost.
+But you could get a pay-out for their removal if you have home emergency cover – this is optional insurance you can add to your policy for an additional cost.

 Unfortunately, damage caused by pets is unlikely to be covered by your standard home insurance.
 So, if your puppy chews the table leg or your cat scratches the carpet, you’ll have to live with the damage or arrange repairs or replacements yourself.
 To make this really clear, policies specifically exclude any damage caused by chewing, scratching, tearing or fouling.